The Top 10 Best RPG Games for the Xbox 360

 10. South Park: The Stick of Truth

 Before you buy this game, you should be aware that it's not really aimed at hardened RPG gamers.
-Having said that, is one of the most well-written games I have come across, especially as it stays very faithful to the characters of South Park.
+Having said that, is one of the most well-written games I have come across, especially since it stays very faithful to the characters of South Park.
 South Park: The Stick of Truth

 Let's be honest, the graphics are, well, South Park-ish, the plot is relatively simple, the RPG elements are basic, and the overall RPG experience isn't the greatest.
 But what makes this game stand out is that it exists totally in the world of South Park, and if you're a fan of the show, then you are going to love this game.

 The game is very funny.
 Though it's a little irreverent at times and combat perhaps gets a little repetitive, it's definitely worth playing once, if not simply to experience the humor!

 - Eternal Sonata is a very interesting and unique Japanese RPG that delves into the history of music and tackles many real-world issues.
 It is well worth buying.

 - Kingdoms of Amalur: Reckoning is more of an arcade adventure.
 It features a good plot and decent graphics.

 - Majin and the Forsaken Kingdom has great visuals, the puzzles, and fun boss battles—though it is not the best RPG out there.